48 Hours in Bozeman, MT: Fun Things to Do

 And get all your outdoor gear at Schnee’s and Chalet Sports

 Billiards or bowling.
 Drive to the Ponderosa Social Club for a game of pool or bowling.
-Browse their menu for delicious appetizers, drinks and full meals.
+Browse their menu for delicious appetizers, drinks, and full meals.

 Save room for dessert.
 Grab a cup or a cone at Genuine Ice Cream before heading back to your hotel or campground.